Usage

 @help

-This macro calls the help of any function and redirects it to the pager:
+This macro calls the help of any function, macro, or other object and redirects it to the pager:

 julia> @help write